 Director of Music & Arts

 Under the study of Dr. Robert Knupp, Amy received her Master of Music in Organ Performance from Mississippi College.
-In addition to years of serving in the PCUSA, she taught at Hinds County Community College in Raymond, MS. An active member of the American Guild of Organists, she serves as sub-dean and blog coordinator for the Sarasota-Manatee Chapter, and officer for the AGO Young Organists Southeast Region.
+In addition to years of serving in the PCUSA, she taught at Hinds County Community College in Raymond, MS. Currently, she serves as sub-dean and blog coordinator for the Sarasota-Manatee Chapter of the American Guild of Organists, and officer for the AGO Young Organists Southeast Region.
 Recently, her writing has been published by The Presbyterian Outlook and The Hymn Society’s new collection, Songs for the Holy Other.
 Amy’s wife, Leslie, is pursuing her Master of Social Work at Fordham University.

 Director of Ministries to Children, Youth, & Families

-A charter member of Peace, Eirinn has served as an elder for mission and been involved in children’s ministries for years.
-Currently, she is on staff part-time serving the youth group and the Children, Youth, and Families team, beginning full-time in September.
-She and Chris have two sons and host a wonderful Irish party every March.
+A charter member of Peace, Eirinn has served as an elder for mission and led youth ministry part-time for years.
+As of this year, we are thrilled to welcome her full-time.
 Eirinn says, “After going to Montreat in 2016, I felt inspired to help these youth maintain their connection to God and to each other.
 I wish to encourage them to follow their hearts, to know they are beloved children of God, and to always look for ways to help those in need.”
 She and her husband, Chris, have two sons and host a wonderful Irish party every March.

 With a degree in creative arts and a certificate in early childhood education, Jenni worked in churches and in schools in Kentucky and Georgia before moving to Florida with husband Richard and their two children in 2015.
 Jenni works part-time, overseeing the church calendar and facility use, and many other tasks to support Peace’s ministry.
 She adds that she enjoys “being with my family and friends, reading, knitting, eating, cooking, and singing!”